REGISTRATION & FINANCES

 How will moving into my room work?

-After you check-in you will receive your residence hall key.
+After you check-in with your Building Manager, you will receive your residence hall key.
 At that time, you will be able to unload belongings into your room.
 Depending on how early you arrive on check-in day you’ll have more time to set up your room before the official TREK start.
-When you return from TREK, you will have plenty of time to complete setting up your room.
+Do not worry if you are unable to arrive earlier in the morning, when you return from TREK, you will have plenty of time to complete setting up your room.

 Will I be able to drop my belongings off in my permanent room?